top of page

 Our factory made “ultra-processed” foods are based on a mix of vegetable oils, grains and sugar.
 As we consume more of these “foods” our health is declining.
 I recommend eating real food, avoid grains, vegetable oils and sugar.
 Our bodies are not designed for this mix and inflammation is your body’s way of protesting.

 If you are on anti-inflammatory medication, it might be time to look at your diet and see if you can identify the cause.
-My website includes a one page downloadable summary here of common anti-nutrients which may be helpful if you are looking for an inflammation culprit.
+This website includes a one page downloadable summary of common anti-nutrients which may be helpful if you are looking for an inflammation culprit.
+Look in downloads - resources.

 Good health, George Elder, Diet Researcher, Dip.
 Nutrition.